jhesso/js-project-1/README.md

 # js-project-1
 Brainnest Front end development industry training JS project #1

-this is a very simple 🪨 📰 ✂️ game played through the console. link to the website: https://jhesso.github.io/js-project-1/
+this is a very simple 🪨 📰 ✂️ game played through the console. <br>
+link to the website: https://jhesso.github.io/js-project-1/

 ## How to play: